slamora/brackets-wiki/How to Use Brackets.md

 -----------
 **[Downloads Brackets here](http://brackets.io)** for Mac, Windows and Linux (Debian/Ubuntu).
 Brackets is built with HTML, CSS and JS, but currently runs as a desktop application in a thin native shell that can access your local files.

-Brackets hasn't hit 1.0 yet, but it's getting close — so feel free to give it a spin and let us know what's missing!

 Updates are released about once a month.